 Using a 4mm allen wrench, remove the belt clips and belting from the X and Y axis.
-We will be reusing the belt clips, screws and lock nuts, so take care to keep track of it.
+We will be reusing the screws and lock nuts, so take care to keep track of it.
 Tip: With your thumb at the end, use an allen key to remove the shorter button head cap screw or the tensioning screw.

 (Repeat for Y2 and X axis)

 You should now have the following hardware, one set for the Y1 and another for the Y2 axis.

 Using a 4mm allen wrench and 8mm wrench, remove the Y1 and Y2 axis smooth idlers and replace them with the 9mm idlers (25197-10) from the kit.
 It is easiest to do these one at a time - remove the nut, remove the stock idler, slide on the new idler (25197-10), 2 M5 washers (25287-13) and reinstall the nut.

 For each idler, you’ll use the existing screw, spacer and locknut plus 2 M5 washers and the 9mm idler.

 The order of assembly is as follows: screw through plate, spacer, idler, two M5 washers and locknut.
 Make sure the idler is positioned correctly with the inset part facing out away from the screw head.

 Cut the new belting into 3 equal pieces.
 Measure twice, cut once!

 You will also need two belt clips (30858-01) and belt selves (30677-04).
 Tip: fold the roll of belt into 3 sections then cut.

 Route belts (teeth side down) under the smooth idler, over the pulley, and under the smooth idler across all the Y axis Makerslides.